top of page

 We provide guidance, support, and practical help when a loved one dies

-Our aim is to provide guidance in your time of need, supporting you through a difficult period and helping with all the necessary practical arrangements, such as writing an obituary, arranging a funeral, and organising a memorial.
+Our aim is to provide guidance in your time of need, support you through a difficult period and help with all the necessary practical arrangements, such as writing an obituary, arranging a funeral, and organising a memorial.
 We take extra care to ensure a personalised service that meets your needs, so don’t hesitate to get in touch with us whenever you need compassionate funeral advice.

 We have local branches in Leslie, Kirkcaldy, and Dunfermline, and we are only a phone call away.
 If you aren’t sure where to start, please give us a call.
 We are local funeral directors, with extensive experience, who are here to help you with your every need, ensuring you get the guidance to help you through this difficult time.